 - place of residence during university session – where you reside during university sessions.

 7. Applications must be submitted before the completion date of the placement.
 Applications submitted after the completion date of the placement will not be accepted.

 8. Students must supply written evidence from their university that they have satisfactorily completed their placement.
 This written evidence must be supplied within 4 weeks of the completion date of the placement.

 - Student name

-- The Placement Location (Name and address of placement provider)
+- Placement location (name and address of placement provider)

-8. Students who have received Three Rivers UDRH Subsidised Accommodation for the placement subject listed in this application will be ineligible for the Travel Support Scheme.
+9. Students who have received Three Rivers DRH Subsidised Accommodation for the placement subject listed in this application will be ineligible for the Travel Support Scheme.

-9. Three Rivers UDRH receives a high volume of applications for grants.
+10. Three Rivers DRH receives a high volume of applications for grants.
 Meeting the eligibility criteria may not guarantee access to the Travel Support Scheme.
 Early applications are encouraged.